minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Key Stuffing

 In theory it could happen that we send only a few files from a few infected persons to the gateway.
 To ensure that a compromised gateway wouldn’t be able to link keys so it can track persons across multiple days, the same stuffing rules as applied domestically are applied before we upload them to the Gateway.
-In addition to the stuffing we currently do, we should also randomize countries of interest, so real keys are indistinguishable from stuffed keys.

 # Privacy Considerations

-It is recommended to update the DPIA (Data Protection Impact Analysis) of the CoronaMelder app to take interoperability considerations into account.
+A separate DPIA (Data Protection Impact Analysis) of the CoronaMelder app to take interoperability considerations into account will be performed and documented.
 The chosen architecture by the European eHealth initiative and our connection with it introduce a number of elements that warrant DPIA analysis.

 ## Key sharing

-Since diagnosis keys rotate on a daily basis and a user may have visited multiple countries on the same day, the chosen data sharing solution means that one temporary daily key can be sent to multiple countries, via the gateway.
+Since diagnosis keys rotate on a daily basis and a user may have visited multiple countries on the same day, the chosen data sharing solution means that one temporary daily key will be sent to multiple countries, via the gateway.
 This means that:

 1. The country that receives keys from travelers, can see how many infected people have traveled to that country, and (depending on the implementation), from where.